gamousquesORT/vibe_coding_test3/README.md

 3. The application will process the file and display the results

+4. Quiz data is automatically stored in a SQLite database

-4. You can choose to export the results to a CSV file
+5. You can choose to export the results to a CSV or Excel file

 ## File Format